ysoftwareab/yplatform/README.md

 How many times do you get something working on your MacOS development machine (BSD), only to see it fail on a CI machine, say running Ubuntu (GNU)?

 This means **removing differences in installing local dependencies**.
 How many times a repository's README mentions `npm install` or `yarn install` or `pip install` or `./configure --prefix=/usr; make`?
+Why should you care if this is a node/python/erlang/etc codebase, or what package manager it uses?

 This means **removing differences in triggering a build, checks, tests, a deployment, etc** between codebases and their main programming language.
 How many times did you check how to build a codebase, what language it is using, what package manager or test framework it is using, what services need to be up, etc?
-How many times did you realize that checks are impossible to run locally, and that they run only in the CI, or worse - as a service reviewing/commenting your PR?
+How many times did you realize that checks are impossible to run locally, and that they run only in the CI, or worse - as a service reviewing/commenting your PR making it impossible to get early local feedback instead of feedback/noise in a Github pull request?
 How many times did you return years after to an old codebase, of your own above all!, only to realize you have no clue what's needed to build it again?

 This means **removing differences between what runs locally and what runs in the CI**.